Global properties of Dirichlet forms on discrete spaces: Discrete time v.s. continuous time

 for all $x,y \in V$.
 It is called \emph{transient} if for all $x,y \in V$ the above probability is strictly less than $1$. \end{definition}

-\begin{remark} Usually one calls a graph $(b,0)$ recurrent whenever a random walk associated with it is recurrent (see e.g. \cite{Soa}, \cite{Woe}).
-All the known criteria for recurrence and transience were proven in this context. \end{remark}
+\begin{remark} Usually one calls a graph $(b,0)$ recurrent whenever the random walk associated with it is recurrent, see e.g. \cite{Soa,Woe}.
+The known criteria for recurrence and transience are usually proven in this context. \end{remark}

-Let $P$ be the transition matrix of a random walk associated with $(b,0)$, i.e. the infinite matrix with entries
+Let $P$ be the transition matrix of the random walk associated with $(b,0)$, i.e. the infinite matrix with entries